+Across all four Bridge Shelters, the operational expenses incurred from July 1, 2019, through February 29, 2020, are \$2,050,261 less than the allocated budget for this time period.
+This is predominantly due to personnel costs that were lower than budgeted.
 With the addition of the new Imperial Single Adult Shelter, six new positions were added to the 30 originally budgeted positions.
 Additionally, with the expansion of the Bridge Shelter for Families, Single Women, and TAY, another five new positions were added.
 There are now 41 total budgeted positions for the four shelters.
-As of February 12, 2020, 43 candidates have been approved for hiring across the four programs, and three of those approved candidates have been promoted to supervisory roles since their original hire.
-Twenty-four approved candidates are currently employed at the shelters; two approved candidates have pending start dates, six declined employment offers, and two accepted other employment offers during the onboarding process.
+As of March 18, 2020, 46 candidates have been approved for hiring across the four programs, and four of those approved candidates have been promoted to supervisory roles since their original hire.
+Twenty-six approved candidates are currently employed at the shelters; six approved candidates declined employment offers, and two accepted other employment offers during the onboarding process.
 Seven staff members hired between February and November 2019 have resigned, and one staff member was terminated.
-There are 17 positions currently under recruitment.
+There are 15 positions currently under recruitment.
 Recruitment of case managers and supervising case managers continues to be a challenge for the operators.
 This challenge is due to a combination of factors; potentially a lack of workforce skilled in higher level case management and supervision classifications, such as Licensed Clinical Social Worker, and of those trained in the field, the unique environment of the shelter sites sometimes does not appeal to everyone.
 A successful candidate needs to be technically qualified with the right credentials, but also mission driven and willing to work in unique worksite locations.